pikaroot/pikaroot.github.io/_blogs/2023-02-25-HAVOC_Framework.md

 [+] Successful impersonated
 ```

 After token impersonation, list the directory in WORKSTATION-02.
-When you are able to list out the directory in another machine, you can retrieve the flag out at this point.
+When you are able to list out the directory in another machine, you can retrieve the flag out at this stage.

 ```
 05/03/2023 23:17:22 [5pider] Demon » dir \\WORKSTATION-02.havoc.local\C$